vm32/Digital-Forensics-Script-for-Linux/README.md

 The advanced digital forensics Bash script is designed to be compatible with most major Linux distributions.
 Below is a breakdown of compatibility across different types of distributions:

 ### Debian-based distributions (e.g., Ubuntu, Linux Mint)
-- Utilizes `apt` for listing installed packages, which is specific to Debian-based systems.
+- Utilizes `dpkg` for listing installed packages, which is specific to Debian-based systems.
-- Most other commands (like `ifconfig`, `netstat`, `lspci`, `lshw`, `dmidecode`) are generally available or can be easily installed.

 ### Red Hat-based distributions (e.g., Fedora, CentOS, RHEL)
 - Includes `rpm -qa` for listing installed RPM packages, catering to Red Hat-based systems.
-- Other commands are typically available, but installation of certain tools might be necessary if they are not present by default.

 ### Arch Linux and derivatives (e.g., Manjaro)
 - The script does not include a specific command for `pacman`, but this can be added (`write_output "pacman -Q" "pacman_installed_packages.txt"`).